Wall showing signs of Rising Damp

 — Sarah Johnson, Homeowner, Leeds

-• Bridged DPCs: Raised flowerbeds, driveways or external renders can bypass existing barriers.
+• Bridged DPCs externally: - Raised flowerbeds, driveways or external renders can bypass the DPC

-Even properties with a sound damp proof course can suffer if it becomes compromised.
-Understanding these causes is key to effective rising damp prevention.
+Even properties with a sound damp proof course can suffer if it becomes compromised, so understanding the causes is key to effective rising damp prevention.

 This video player requires JavaScript.